 [Add label: Change of Colour with Seasons][Write the labels as Chlorophyll, Summer, Fall, Winter, Spring]

 Water and sunlight are harder to come during winters in colder areas.
 Less sunlight leads to lower rates of photosynthesis.
-This is the reason why leaves change their colour in autumn to yellow because plants do not make much chlorophyll during that time.
+That is why leaves change their colour in autumn to yellow because plants do not make much chlorophyll during that time.

 Site of Photosynthesis: Chloroplast